KevinMackenzie/OpenCircuitsStatus/designs/OT.md

 ## Trimming Logs
 The log gets longer as more edits are made to it.
 The entire log is not necessary to keep indefinitely.
 On each operation, or periodically, the client sends the server the most recent entry it has received and any it is missing.
 Once all clients have a log entry it could be removed.
 However, this is undecideable and we want to keep a certain amount of log so that users' undo can be used even if the local changes are deleted.
 We don't need to be in a hurry to delete log entries.

+For example, log entries that are over a week old are deleted and entries over 2000 are deleted -- Of course, only if they have been also applied to the most recent milestone document.

 ## In-Progress Actions
 Some actions have an in-progress view on the client and are not in the history stack.
 Transforming components is the most obvious of these.
 It would be cool if these in-progress actions showed up on collaborator's screens before the action is completed.
 If, with rate limiting, these progress actions are added to the log, this is possible.

 Each incremental action could be non-invertable and ignored in the history stack, but the final Action would have the tombstone used to undo/redo the entire rotation at once.

 Two users transforming the same component would cause fighting, but that isn't a problem we need to solve.

+## Offline editing
+Offline editing will work perfectly fine.
+The _Pending_ list will grow long as the user edits the circuit.
+If this is stored in _LocalStorage_, or the modern equivalent, it can be loaded up and sent to the server when the client reconnects.

+It is OK for the client to be very out-of-date.
+It may be the case that most of their operations got destroyed in the mean-time, but independent changes won't be affected.
+Just a thought: For drastically diverging files, it could be nice to group sets of actions geometrically and offer a "keep mine, keep remote, merge" option to the user when just merging the changes could create a mess.